 Seeing their hard work pay off, overcoming challenges and finding their joy is so special to me.
-Check out this post here from @RDRealTalk to see what I mean.

 On the other hand, the eating disorder specialist in me (I have a specialization in Eating Disorders and Obesity from a graduate certificate program I completed back in 2011) cringes.